Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Method

 \subsection{Some theoretical remarks}

 Of note, the ability of ITCA to find the true class combination depends on the classification algorithm.
 Using the oracle algorithm (see Definition \ref{def:oracle} in Appendix~\ref{sec:p-ITCA}) and the LDA algorithm as examples, we analyze the properties of ITCA at a population level.
-As expected, used with the oracle algorithm, ITCA has a much stronger ability to find the true class combination than used with the LDA algorithm (see Appendix~\ref{sec:p-ITCA}).
+As expected, when used with the oracle algorithm, ITCA has a much stronger ability to find the true class combination than when it is used with the LDA algorithm (see Appendix~\ref{sec:p-ITCA}).
 We also find that, when the LDA is used as a soft classification algorithm, ITCA is more likely to find the true class combination.
 In a special case where data are drawn from two well-separated Gaussian distributions, we can see that the soft LDA becomes the oracle classification algorithm (see Appendix~\ref{subsec:enhance}).

 Our theoretical analysis also reveals that ITCA is unsuitable for combining observed classes, even if ambiguous, into a large class that dominates in proportion.
+The reason is that ITCA automatically balances the trade-off between prediction accuracy and classification resolution.
+As a result, if the combined class dominates in proportion, ITCA may decrease since the decrease in classification resolution outweighs the increase in prediction accuracy.
+In other words, ITCA refrains from outputting a combined class dominant in proportion.
+This property ensures that ITCA would never combine all classes into one, and it is reasonable for applications in which balanced classes are desired.

+In Appendix~\ref{subsec:search property}, we show that BFS is equivalent to the exhaustive search with the oracle classification algorithm.
 Moreover, we show that for both greedy search and BFS, the search space of possible class combinations can be further pruned if the classification algorithm satisfies a non-stringent property (see Appendix~\ref{sec:pruning}).
 Please refer to Appendix for the detailed results.